The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 As usual, the premium card provides premium travel insurance, including $1,000,000 common carrier accident coverage, car rental insurance, and mobile device protection.

-There’s also a US$100 credit towards TSA PreCheck or Global Entry, similar to the NEXUS benefits we’ve seen on many Aeroplan cards and others in Canada.
+There’s also a $100 credit towards TSA PreCheck® or Global Entry†, similar to the NEXUS benefits we’ve seen on many Aeroplan cards and others in Canada.

-Finally, you’ll get Hertz President’s Circle status, the top tier in their program.
-This perk is unquestionably superior to the Hertz benefit on the Amex Platinum cards – they only match you to mid-tier Five Star status, which doesn’t guarantee a complimentary upgrade.
+Finally, you’ll get Hertz President’s Circle status, the top tier in this program.
+This perk is unquestionably superior to the Hertz benefit on the Amex Platinum cards, as these cards only match you to mid-tier Five Star status, which doesn’t guarantee a complimentary upgrade.

 Capital One Miles and Capital One Travel